 This riverside night bazaar and mall will bring you a different Bangkok shopping experience.
 Have fun browsing through boutiques and enjoy a great selection of places to dine and drink.
 The iconic Ferris Wheel, Calypso ladyboy cabaret and live muay Thai performances will keep you entertained.

-For people who would like to explore the vibrancy of an authentic night bazaar, the Rot Fai (train) market is a great spot to visit.
-Situated by the MRT Cultural Center Station, you will find many things from antiques, curios and clothes to street food snacks and treats.
+For people who would like to explore the vibrancy of an authentic night bazaar, a former Train Night Market Ratchada is a great spot to visit.
+Situated by the MRT Rama 9 Station, you will find many things from antiques, curios and clothes to street food snacks and treats.
 Individuals seeking an ‘artsy’ vibe will definitely enjoy its artistic ambience.

 Opposite to Grand Hyatt Erawan Bangkok, Gaysorn Village is a high-end shopping complex featuring world-famous brand names and designer boutiques, including a Louis Vuitton store.
 Opening hours: 10:00 am – 8:00 pm